 Difference between Bank Factoring and Borrowing Video

-From there, you can apply on-line and get an instant approval within an hour.
-In addition to providing far greater availability against your accounts receivable than what banks would provide, Interstate Capital also acts as your credit department, assisting you to establish prudent credit limits for your customers.
+Another improvement over banks’ factoring divisions is the speed to funding at typical factoring companies.
+Approvals happen in a few days, not a few months.
+Factoring companies streamline the whole process without the need of a bank.
+In addition to providing far greater availability against your accounts receivable than what banks would provide, top-tier factoring companies can also act as your credit department, assisting you to establish prudent credit limits for your customers.

 Factoring companies today can provide credit approval in minutes online or over the phone, deliver reports online 24/7, and transfer funds with the push of a button.
 In addition to providing credit and funding services, the country’s top factoring companies provide another time- and money-saving service that banks don’t offer: a professional collections department.
 Automated statements are sent to your customers to assist them in paying you more quickly and follow-up phone calls and emails ensure that any obstacles to slow payment are resolved.